AlephDStuff/iss-sunrise/README.md

 Place the extracted files in your home or Desktop folder.

-Open a terminal and open a terminal.
+Open a terminal and copy and paste the following commands:

 sudo cp -R iss-sunrise/ /usr/share/plymouth/themes/